Los Angeles & California · Telehealth

 What you heard

-"Things are so much better now — you should be fine."
+"Things are so much better now!
+You should be fine."

 What's actually true